Deficiency, Kinetic Invertibility, and Catalysis in Stochastic Chemical Reaction Networks

 \section{Discussion and Conclusions}

-In this work, we showed that the dynamics of driven catalytic CRNs cannot be inverted by controlling the kinetic constants as summarized in Fig.~\ref{fig:mainresults}.
-This conclusion is reached by combining our two main results
+In this work, we showed that the dynamics of driven catalytic CRNs cannot be inverted by controlling the kinetic constants~\footnote{ The kinetic non-invertibility of catalytic CRNs implies that there are no kinetic constants that can generate the dual process, where the net steady-state currents of \textit{all} reactions are inverted.
+However, this does not exclude that the net steady-state currents of \textit{some} specific reactions (e.g., the reaction producing a desired species) can be inverted in catalytic CRNs by controlling the kinetic constants} as summarized in Fig.~\ref{fig:mainresults}.
+This conclusion is reached by combining our two main results.

 Our first main result (Sec.~\ref{sec:chem_rev}) is that the \dual\ master equation of a reversible stochastic CRN describes a chemical process satisfying mass-action law if and only if the CRN has zero deficiency, i.e., $\deff=0$.
-For all CRNs with $\deff>0$, there are no mass-action rates that can invert the dynamics (either in terms of net steady-state currents as discussed in Sec.~\ref{sec:dynamics} or in terms of stochastic trajectories as discussed in App.~\ref{app:trarep}).
-This implies that the stochastic dynamics of CRNs with $\deff>0$ is non-invertible.
+On the one hand, this implies that the dual process of CRNs with $\deff = 0$ can be (in principle) physically realized by setting the value of the kinetic constants according to Eq.~\eqref{eq:rdk}.
+Hence, the stochastic dynamics of CRNs with $\deff = 0$ is kinetically invertible.
+On the other hand, for all CRNs with $\deff>0$, the dual process cannot be physically realized: there are no values of the kinetic constants (or, equivalently, mass-action rates) that can invert the dynamics (either in terms of net steady-state currents as discussed in Sec.~\ref{sec:dynamics} or in terms of stochastic trajectories as discussed in App.~\ref{app:trarep}).
+This implies that the stochastic dynamics of CRNs with $\deff>0$ is kinetically non-invertible as a result of their topology.
 However, their deterministic dynamics can always be inverted independently of the deficiency.
 Indeed, the net steady-state current of the deterministic dynamics,

 can be inverted by choosing the kinetic constants according to Eq.~\eqref{eq:rdk}:

 We leave the investigation of the disappearance of the non-invertibility in the thermodynamic limit~\cite{vankampen} to further studies.